The Women's World Cup 2019 is here, but life as a pro can be a grueling and unrewarding slog

 New Mac Pro makes its debut: The long-awaited update to Apple's flagship desktop starts at $5,999, available in the fall.

-Discuss: Women's World Cup 2019 is here, but life as a pro can be a grueling slog
+Discuss: Women's World Cup 2019: Take it from me, life as a pro can be grueling

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.